 What is Small Cell (or Femto Cell)?
-Small cells are low-powered cellular radio access nodes that operate in licensed and unlicensed spectrum that have a range of 10 meters to a few kilometers.
+Small cells are low-powered cellular radio access nodes that operate in a licensed and unlicensed spectrum that have a range of 10 meters to a few kilometers.
 They are "small" compared to a mobile macrocell, partly because they have a shorter range and partly because they typically handle fewer concurrent calls or sessions.
-They make best use of available spectrum by re-using the same frequencies many times within a geographical area.
+They make the best use of available spectrum by re-using the same frequencies many times within a geographical area.
 Fewer new macrocell sites are being built, with larger numbers of small cells recognized as an important method of increasing cellular network capacity, quality and resilience.
 As an MEC application, Private LTE is considered a small cell.